 - Developing robust educational and restoration programs run by a small staff of Friends-funded educators and highly-committed volunteers.

-- Developing a retail outlet, Nature’s Overlook, in the Wildlife Center that not only brings in significant earned income which is invested toward the Friends’ mission in support of the Refuge but also offers for sale items that further the message of the refuge and the Friends.
+- Developing a retail outlet, Nature’s Overlook, in the Visitor Center that not only brings in significant earned income which is invested toward the Friends’ mission in support of the Refuge but also offers for sale items that further the message of the refuge and the Friends.
 Nature's Overlook is operated entirely by Friends Members and all profits from this store benefit Tualatin River National Wildlife Refuge

 - Becoming a highly respected and recognized nonprofit organization led by “professional” volunteers.
 As a result, community leaders are proud to have the Friends working within their community and are committed to work together to help the Friends achieve mutual goals.

 - Building an active, committed and growing membership.